 The Group Management Committee (GMC) consists of executive officers and is a decision-making body empowered by the Board of Directors.
 The GMC facilitates deliberations and renders decisions on the Group’s overall management from the perspective of total optimization.

 Nomination and Compensation Committee

-The Nomination and Compensation Committee—a unique permanent organ consisting of two outside directors and three internal directors—plans the appointment/dismissal policy of directors and executive officers as well as their compensation packages.
+The Nomination and Compensation Committee—a unique permanent body consisting of three outside directors and two internal directors—plans the appointment/dismissal policy of directors and executive officers as well as their compensation packages.

 In its pursuit of increased shareholder value, the Ricoh Group employs executive compensation as an effective incentive to achieve a sustainable increase in corporate earnings over the medium and long term.

 The amount of bonuses paid to directors is based on the attainment of key performance indicators—such as sales, operating income and ROA—that pertain to shareholder value and the company’s competitiveness.
-Proposed bonuses for the Board of Directors are brought before the general shareholders meeting for approval.
+Proposed bonuses for directors are brought before the general shareholders meeting for approval.

-Compensation paid to the Audit and Supervisory Board Members is comprised solely of remuneration for their auditing duties.
+Compensation paid to the Audit and Supervisory Board members is composed solely of remuneration for their auditing duties.